maximilien/knfun/README.md

 # Test

 Let's first explore how to test the functions locally.
+Later we will show how you can run [e2e](#e2e) tests automatically for quick sanity checks.

 ## twitter-fn